rstudio/education.rstudio.com/content/blog/2020-06-22-native-classroom/index.markdown

 To create a safe and engaging classroom structure, I take a few different abstract and concrete steps...

 In the abstract, I first understand that for many Native Americans, and other historically marginalized populations, community and storytelling are a central part of life, playing massive roles in individual identity.
 The culture of many classrooms does not always value communities and their stories in the same way...
 Western higher education was established in a highly individualistic culture, whose Protestant Christian roots[^ethic] emphasize dutiful and successful work (not necessarily community) as a core component of individual identity.
-This culture has been introduced to the world too often via painful and dehumanizing experiences[^history], like colonization, conquest, genocide, and slavery.
+This culture has been introduced to the world too often via painful and dehumanizing experiences[^history].
 So, the elevation of the individual through hustle and perfection, which is a common ambition of higher education, does not always feel familiar to students and, if familiar, it does not always feel safe.
 For many students, instead, a focus on community and connections to community makes classroom material much more accessible.

 [^ethic]: [The Protestant Ethic and Higher Education in America](https://www.jstor.org/stable/pdf/1050005.pdf?refreqid=excelsior%3A2bea6bf49df970ca4232f691609d8547)